 What happens after all the witnesses have been questioned?

 When all the witnesses have been questioned, the coroner sums up the evidence.
 You or your legal representatives do not have the right to do this.
 This makes asking the right witness questions important.

 An inquest will end with a conclusion about how someone has died.
 Conclusions used to be called verdicts.
-You might see the term verdict and this is the same as the conclusion.
-There is no set list but some of the conclusions are:
+You might see the term verdict, and this is the same as the conclusion.
+Some of the conclusions are:

 - natural causes,

 - open, and